UIM-Showdown/uim-showdown-discord-bot/README.md

 * showdown-bot-poc.py creates a ShowdownBot object
 * The ShowdownBot constructor handles all initialization for the bot, including loading commands and initializing config info from the provided command-line args and config properties
 * showdown-bot-poc.py calls start() on the ShowdownBot object to connect it to Discord
+* Discord.py library calls the on_ready() method, which checks for alternate run commands (e.g. --setupserver etc)
+* If an alternate run command is present, the on_ready() method calls the appropriate method for that command, and then exits
+* Otherwise (meaning the bot is being ran normally), the on_ready() method loads the bingo info from the bingo info sheet and prints a message to indicate that it is connected

 ### Submitting a request: